 Creation of classroom activities that support the cultural attributes of the school.
-SeeSaw, for instance, is a great application to use because it includes a lot of interactive activities that can be molded to fit the values that you want to promote.
+SeeSaw, for instance, is a great application because it includes many interactive activities that can be molded to fit the values you want to promote.

 Continuation of social activities that promote the school’s cultural attributes.
-Again, PTAs and PTOs are a key element here as they are often big drivers of the school’s social calendar.
-Continuing with activities virtually, or safely in-person, will help people to feel connected and will help to reinforce the values.
+Again, PTAs and PTOs are key elements here as they often drive the school’s social calendar significantly.
+Continuing with activities virtually or safely in-person will help people to feel connected and will help to reinforce the values.
 One example is to host a “one school, one book” event online and have the book discussion focus on how the school’s values were represented in the book.

-How do we support our teachers in the creation of a positive school culture?
+How do we support our teachers in creating a positive school culture?

 A lot of this change in education has fallen on the shoulders of teachers to navigate.
-To support them, schools need to exercise greater flexibility when it comes to their teacher’s time commitments.
-Teachers should also be given support when it comes to running new technology and software instead of being left to fend for themselves.
-It’s important to not hold teachers to traditional standards in an environment that is anything but traditional.
-It is also important to give teachers due time to adjust to these changes and handle them efficiently.
-A model that has been employed by at least one district is to set aside one day for teachers to lesson plan and/or pre-record lessons, making the rest of the week lighter.
-During this day, the students can do their "specialty" classes, which vary by district, but often include things such as music and art.
-Finally, we can all support our teachers by remembering to say thank you!
+Schools need to exercise greater flexibility regarding their teacher’s time commitments to support them.
+Teachers should also be given support when running new technology and software instead of being left to fend for themselves.
+It’s important not to hold teachers to traditional standards in an environment that is anything but traditional.
+It is also important to give teachers time to adjust and handle these changes efficiently.
+A model employed by at least one district is to set aside one day for teachers to lesson plan and/or pre-recorded lessons, making the rest of the week lighter.
+During this day, the students can do their "specialty" classes, which vary by district, but often include music and art.
+Finally, we can all support our teachers by saying thank you!
 It is simple but very effective.

-By putting in place some of the tips above, you will help to support your school’s culture while we navigate this new educational environment.
+By putting some of the tips above in place, you will help support your school’s culture while we navigate this new educational environment.